Skip to content

 Unfair dismissal fixed term contract

-According to employment law fixed term contracts may make employers who violate the terms liable for larger sums than they would be without a contract.
+According to employment law fixed term contracts may make employers who violate the terms are liable for larger sums than they would be without a contract.
 However, it’s important to remember the opposite can also be true: a thoughtfully-written contract will protect the employer’s interests as well as their employees.

 Implied contracts